nourchene-bargaoui/Spider_robot/README.md

 ## Freenove Big Hexapod Robot Kit for Raspberry Pi and Semantic Segmentation with Pytorch
+#Please See Project PDF above for all details !
 > A Hexapod Robot Kit for Raspberry Pi.